Bloor Lansdowne Christian Fellowship – BLCF Church Message for Sunday:

 ‘Anticipating the Hope, Peace, Joy, and Love in Christ – Third Advent Sunday: Joy’

-Call to: Responsive Reading #631: The Incarnate Christ (John 1); Prayer
+Announcements and Call to Worship: Responsive Reading #631: The Incarnate Christ (John 1); Prayer

 Lighting The Third Advent Candle (Joy) – Hebrews 12:1-2 (below):

 12 Therefore, since we are surrounded by so great a cloud of witnesses, let us also lay aside every weight, and sin which clings so closely, and let us run with endurance the race that is set before us, 2 looking to Jesus, the founder and perfecter of our faith, who for the joy that was set before him endured the cross, despising the shame, and is seated at the right hand of the throne of God.

 Hymn #25: Joyful, Joyful, We Adore Thee

 Hymn #103: O Come, All Ye Faithful

 Tithing and Prayer; Hymn #572: Praise God; Prayers

 Today’s Scriptures: Luke 2:7-20, Luke 10:21-24, John 16:16-24

 Welcome to BLCF Church, on this, the Third Sunday celebrating the advent of the birth of our Lord, Jesus Christ.
 We celebrate today the Joy of the Savior’s birth having lit the third Advent Candle, the ‘Joy Candle’, known also as the ‘Shepherd’s Candle’.
 The joy and the shepherds are both found in the first of today’s Scripture verses, Luke 2:7-20 (ESV):